AndrewC101/PokemonTrueRed/README.md

 - Cerulean Cave Mewtwo has dialog on encounter, also when using master ball and trying to run.
 Also has AI and different battle music
 - Missingno glitch is still present (it wouldn't be gen 1 without it) but is balanced so the player can't exploit it
 - Trainer fly (Mew glitch) has been removed (you can get Mew legitimately) as it can softlock the game
+- Route4 map has been changed to allow backtracking and easy access to Cerulean Cave

 # Download and Play
-The current version of the game can be downloaded from [here](https://www.dropbox.com/s/uf2tq772bh9pfy0/PokemonTrueRed.gbc?dl=0).
+The current version of the game can be downloaded from [here](https://www.dropbox.com/s/gke5yyhnuw3pr17/PokemonTrueRed.gbc?dl=0).

 This is compatible with any existing gen 1 saves you have.
 You need to
 - Manually save your current game in an outdoor map such as Pallet Town